AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 ![Check Java Version](images/java_version.png)

 ### Step 2 — Download and Run BiteBuddy
-1. Head over to our [GitHub Releases page here](https://github.com/AY2526S1-CS2103T-W14-2/tp/releases)!
+1. Head over to our GitHub Releases page [here](https://github.com/AY2526S1-CS2103T-W14-2/tp/releases)!
 2. Download the latest file named **`bitebuddy.jar`**.
 There may be other files shown, but you'll only need `bitebuddy.jar`.
    ![Download BiteBuddy.jar](images/download_jar.png)
-3. Choose a folder you want to use as the **home folder** for your BiteBuddy installation, choosing any folder is fine!
+3. Choose a folder you want to use as the **home folder** for your BiteBuddy installation, choosing an empty folder is preferred!
 Then, place `bitebuddy.jar` in this folder.
 4. Open a command terminal in the folder where you placed `bitebuddy.jar`:<br>
     - **Recommended:** In your file explorer, right-click an empty space and select **“Open in Terminal”** to start a command terminal directly from this folder.<br>
     - **If the above didn't work:** Open a command terminal (`cmd` for Windows or `Terminal` for Mac), then type in `cd YOUR/FILE/PATH` (replacing `YOUR/FILE/PATH` with the path to the folder holding `bitebuddy.jar`) and hit your 'Enter' key.<br>